 Targets: The insects that cause honeydew and thus sooty mold to develop target hundreds of species.
 The most susceptible species in this are include; Maples, Oaks, Linden, Birch, Crape Myrtles, Ash, and Tulip Poplars.

-Leaf spot is a common term used to describe a number of tree diseases that leave spots on the foliage of trees and shrubs.
-Leaf spots are most commonly caused by fungi but can be caused by bacterial infections as well.
-One of the most well-known leaf spot diseases in our area is called, Anthracnose.
+Leaf spot is a common term used to describe a number of tree diseases that leave spots on tree and shrub foliage.
+These tree diseases are most commonly caused by fungi but can be caused by bacterial infections as well.
+One of the most well-known leaf spot diseases in our area is Anthracnose.

 The main symptom of leaf spot diseases is spotting on the tree’s leaves.
 Spots will vary in size and color depending on the specific kind of leaf spot; however, most spots tend to be brownish.